formiga-tecnologia/Oct8/README.md

 ```
 </br>

-By default definition it creates a container with a default outline, to remove there is a function for this called RemoveDebugStroke(IdElement)
+By default definition it creates a container with a default outline, to remove there is a function for this called RemoveDebugStroke(IdElement

+create pyshics forces